wilfredinni/python-cheatsheet/cheatsheet/dataclasses.md

 ---
 title: Dataclasses - Python Cheatsheet
-description: Dataclasses are python classes but are suited for storing data objects.
+description: Dataclasses are python classes, but are suited for storing data objects.
 This module provides a decorator and functions for automatically adding generated special methods such as __init__() and __repr__() to user-defined classes.
 ---

 # Dataclasses

-`Dataclasses` are python classes but are suited for storing data objects.
+`Dataclasses` are python classes, but are suited for storing data objects.
 This module provides a decorator and functions for automatically adding generated special methods such as `__init__()` and `__repr__()` to user-defined classes.

 ## Features